Is Cell Level Fusing Required For A Safe Battery?

 Cell-level fusing is not required to build what is generally considered a safe lithium-ion battery.
 Instead, it is one of several layers of protection that can be used to further increase overall battery safety.
 Modern lithium-ion cells already include multiple built-in safety features, and if those features did not exist, then cell-level fusing would be mandatory in order to achieve acceptable safety.

 Because these internal protections are present, we do not have to rely on cell-level fusing alone.
-That said, cell-level fusing absolutely reduces the amount of drama that can occur during a failure event and does make a battery system safer overall.
+That being said, cell-level fusing absolutely reduces the amount of drama that can occur during a failure event and does make a battery system safer overall.
 We are simply already at a point where the combination of the cell’s internal protections and a properly designed BMS can produce a battery that is safely usable without adding anything further.

-Of course, if the application demands a higher safety standard—such as use in aircraft, medical equipment, or other mission-critical systems—then it makes sense to apply every safety measure possible, including cell-level fusing.
+Of course, if the application demands a higher safety standard, such as use in aircraft, medical equipment, or other mission-critical systems, then it makes sense to apply every safety measure possible, including cell-level fusing.

 Separator Shutdown Mechanism